How Does the Pretraining Distribution Shape In-Context Learning? A Fundamental Trade-Off: Introduction

-\begin{itemize}[leftmargin=12pt,itemsep=3pt,topsep=3pt] \item \textbf{Framework.} We develop a general theoretical framework for ICL that focuses on the role of pretraining \emph{distributional} properties, handling both the task selection error and the ICL generalization error. \item \textbf{Theory under heavy tails and dependence.} We extend Bayesian consistency and concentration guarantees to \emph{heavy-tailed} priors and \emph{dependent} sequences, providing conditions that better reflect pretraining data used for LLMs and highlighting the role of these key distributional properties. \item \textbf{Empirical validation on numerical tasks.} We validate the framework on challenging numerical tasks—including stochastic differential equations and processes with memory, assessing ICL via robustness to new tasks and distribution shift, and finding outcomes consistent with our theory. \end{itemize}
+Our contributions are as follows: \begin{itemize}[leftmargin=12pt,itemsep=0pt,topsep=0pt] \item \textbf{Theoretical framework under heavy tails and dependence.} We develop a general theoretical framework for ICL that focuses on the role of pretraining \emph{distributional} properties, handling both the task selection error and the ICL generalization error.
+We cover \emph{heavy-tailed} priors and \emph{dependent} sequences, providing conditions that better reflect pretraining data used for LLMs and highlighting the role of these key distributional properties. \item \textbf{A trade-off in pretraining distribution design.} Our theory reveals a fundamental trade-off in pretraining distribution design for ICL: heavier tails improve task selection at test time, especially under distribution shift, but they degrade generalization when training data is limited. \item \textbf{Empirical validation on numerical tasks.} We validate the predictions of our framework on challenging numerical tasks—including stochastic differential equations and processes with memory, assessing ICL via robustness to new tasks and distribution shift. \end{itemize}

 Together, our results suggest that controlling key statistical properties of the pretraining distribution is essential for building ICL-capable and reliable transformer models.